aung-st/COVID-Data-Engineering/README.md

 ## This project is a data engineering pipeline that fetches and stores data from a public COVID data API.
 The pipeline is written in Python and automates the process of fetching and processing COVID data.

+# How to Use
+## Run the main.py file in the src folder

 # API
 ## This project used the public API: https://rapidapi.com/api-sports/api/covid-193/